 For one value to approach another simply means to get closer and closer to it.
 So, a more verbose way to read the statement would be:

-- The frequency of an outcome after n repetitions gets closer to its probability, as n gets closer and closer to infinity.
+- The relative frequency of an outcome after n repetitions gets closer to its probability, as n gets closer and closer to infinity.

 Of course, for a number to get closer to infinity simply means that it keeps getting larger and larger.